 Located at the very tip of the Balmain peninsula, Ballast Point Park was once home to local Aboriginal tribes before European settlers arrived in the early 19th century.
 The park’s indigenous history is recognised in a dual name – Walama – which means ‘to return’.
 The 2.6-hectare park opened in 2009 with several design features that highlight its history.
 Ballast Point Park has stunning harbour views and is a popular picnic and barbecue spot for families.

-Newtown street art, cafes and playground
+Newtown street art and cafes

 Catch the train to Newtown Station and wander the streets of one of Sydney’s most vibrant and diverse neighbourhoods.
 Walk down alley ways to discover works of art painted on buildings around almost every corner, grab a bite to eat on King Street and let kids run off steam at Camperdown Memorial Rest Park.
 There is an excellent gated playground in the park.